Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 (*This is an excerpt from “Does the Universe Paint God Out of the Picture?” by Luke Baxendale.
 This is part four in the book.)

 However, Hoyle’s atheism was shaken by a groundbreaking discovery.
-He identified a set of parameters, now known as the “fine-tuning” parameters of the universe, which revealed that numerous properties of the universe fall within exceptionally narrow and improbable ranges.
+He identified a set of parameters, now known as the “fine-tuning” parameters of the universe, which revealed that numerous properties of our universe fall within exceptionally narrow and improbable ranges.
 These properties are essential for the existence of chemistry that supports complex forms of life, and any conceivable form of life.
 Physicists have since labelled the fortunate values of these factors as “anthropic coincidences” and the convergence of these coincidences as the “anthropic fine-tuning” of the universe.

 Since the 1950s, every scientific discovery has added to the kaleidoscopic picture of an increasingly complex and finely balanced universe.
 It has become apparent that the existence of life in the universe relies on a highly improbable dance of forces, features, and a delicate equilibrium among them.
 Our “Goldilocks universe” (not too hot, not too cold, but just right) seems to be characterised by fundamental forces of physics with just the right strengths, contingent properties with the perfect characteristics, and an initial distribution of matter and energy that constituted the precise configuration to support life.
 Even the slightest difference in these properties would have rendered complex chemistry and life impossible.
 The fine-tuning of these properties has not only bewildered physicists due to their extreme improbability, but also because there appears to be no underlying physical reason or necessity for their existence according to the fundamental laws of physics or mathematics.